If you have not read My Experience with the “Love Bite”, I recommend that you do that, before reading the following.

 Over the past week, while I directed my focus towards summarizing this love bite relationship, so that I could share my experience, I discovered that, even sixteen years later, I still had more healing to do.
 The following paragraphs will explain techniques and tips I used to heal, during that time.

 I relaxed and replenished my bodies (physical and subtle) in Crystal Layouts, which is when one strategically places crystals around the body to direct energy in or out.
 Properly cleansed and programmed crystals have a strengthening effect on the aura/subtle bodies.
-During these layouts, I practiced grounding and used meditation to connect with my Me Team and to get myself centered.
+During these layouts, I practiced grounding and used meditation to connect with my Me Team (click here for more info about Your Me Team) and to get myself centered.

 I also carried crystals with me in my pockets during the week.
 I’ve been enjoying working with sunstone, which I find very positive and uplifting and ruby or black tourmaline to keep me grounded.
 Selenite is also great for cleansing your aura.